Responding to Climate Change

 Sumitomo Forestry has invested in Japan Green Investment Corp. for Carbon Neutrality (JICN), which was established in October 2022 based on the Act on Promotion of Global Warming Countermeasures.

 JICN develops fund business with capital from government fiscal investment and loans and private investment, and encourages private companies to invest in decarbonization by investing in and financing projects that contribute to decarbonization.
-The Sumitomo Forestry Group supports the purpose of JICN's activities and has decided to invest in JICN because the Group believes that the growth of the decarbonization-related market will lead to expanded business opportunities.
+The Sumitomo Forestry Group supports the purpose of JICN's activities and has invested in JICN because the Group believes that the growth of the decarbonization-related market will lead to expanded business opportunities.
 We will also accumulate information and knowledge on advanced cases in the decarbonization field supported by JICN in order to create future business opportunities for our Group.